vemv/claude-code/README.md

 ### Continuing Previous Conversations

-The `claude-code` command supports continuing previous conversations using Claude's `--continue`
+Use the `claude-code-continue` command (`C-c c C`) to resume where you left off in your previous Claude session.
+This command uses Claude's `--continue` flag to restore your conversation history.

-flag:
+- `claude-code-continue` - Continue previous conversation

-- Double prefix arg (`C-u C-u C-c c c`) - Start Claude and continue previous conversation
+- With prefix arg (`C-u`) - Continue conversation and switch to buffer

-This allows you to resume where you left off in your previous Claude session.
+- With double prefix arg (`C-u C-u`) - Continue conversation in a specific directory (prompts for directory)

 ### Transient Menus